-Todd Wareham and Scott Watson Department of Computer Science Memorial University of Newfoundland St. John's, NL Canada A1B 3X5 Email: harold@mun.ca, saw104@mun.ca
+Todd Wareham and Scott Watson

+Department of Computer Science

+Memorial University of Newfoundland

+St. John's, NL Canada A1B 3X5

+Email: harold@mun.ca, saw104@mun.ca

 Abstract-Automatic generation of game content is an important challenge in computer game design.
 Such generation requires methods that are both efficient and guaranteed to produce playable content.
-While existing methods are adequate for currently available types of games, games based on more complex entities and structures may require new methods.
-In this paper, we use computational complexity analysis to explore algorithmic options for efficiently evaluating the playability of and generating playable groups of enhanced agents that are capable of exchanging items and facts with each other and human players.
-Our results show that neither of these problems can be solved both efficiently and correctly either in general or relative to a surprisingly large number of restrictions on enhanced agent structure and gameplay.
-We also give the first restrictions under which the playability evaluation problem is solvable both efficiently and correctly.
+While existing methods are adequate for currently available types of games, it is possible that games based on more complex entities and structures may require new methods.
+A case in point is gameplay involving complex non-player agents capable of exchanging items and facts with each other and human players.
+In this paper, we use computational complexity analysis to explore under what restrictions efficient playability evaluation of groups of such agents as well as the efficient design of such groups is and is not possible,

-I. INTRODUCTION
+I. Introduction

-Given the time and cost involved with the human design of computer games, the ability to automatically generate game content is an important problem in computer game design [1], [2].
+Given the time and cost involved with the human design of computer games, the ability to automatically generate game content is an important problem in computer game design.
+Research on this problem currently goes under the name of Procedural Content Generation (PCG) [1], [2].
 It is critical that such automatic methods generate playable content because "[g]iven the way most commercial games are designed, any risk of the player being presented with unplayable content is unacceptable" [1, p.
 183].
 They should also operate quickly, particularly if content is being generated in real time to accommodate unanticipated player actions or choices (a situation in which human-based methods such as testing or manually adjusting game parameters to ensure playability are not applicable).

-Though existing automatic methods appear to be adequate for currently available types of games, e.g., [3], this may not be so for more complex games.
-A case in point is games incorporating enhanced agents that maintain collections of items and facts which can be both exchanged with and used in defining behavior with respect to other agents and human players.
-Such agents nicely model socially realistic agent-player interactions that take place over long (possibly disjoint) periods of time, cf., the short-term action-based interactions modelled by finite-state agents [4]-[6].
-Initial work on generating groups of enhanced agents [7] has demonstrated that genetic algorithms and backtracking-based agent-group playability evaluation suffice for the off-line and real-time generation of moderate- (\sim 50) and small- (\sim 5) size groups of playable agents, respectively.
-However, in the interests of improved scalability, it would be most useful to know if more efficient methods are available for generating larger and more complex groups of agents, and, if so, in what circumstances.
+Though existing automatic methods appear to be adequate for currently available types of games, e.g., [3], this adequacy has not been rigorously proven (particularly for large-scale real-time operation).
+Whether or not this turns out to be the case, it would be useful to know if there are other options for efficient playability-guaranteed content generation, particularly in the case of games incorporating more complex structures and entities.

+A case in point is the automatic generation of advanced Non-Player Character (NPC) agents for computer games.
+Though simple finite-state models of game agents [4]-[6] suffice for modeling short-term action-based interactions with human players, they are not satisfactory for modeling more socially realistic agent-player interactions that take place over longer (possibly disjoint) periods of time.
+As a minimum, this requires that agents maintain collections of items and facts which can be both exchanged with and used in defining behavior with respect to other agents and human players.

+Initial work on generating groups of such agents [7] has demonstrated that genetic algorithms and backtracking-based agent group playability assessment suffice for the off-line and real-time generation of moderate- (\sim 50) and small- (\sim 5) size groups of playable NPCs, respectively.
+However, in the interests of improved scalability and real-time generation, it would be most useful to know if provably efficient playability-guaranteed methods for generating such groups are available and, if so, in what circumstances.